FETI-DP for the three-dimensional Virtual Element Method: Introduction

 \section{Introduction}

-Methods for the solution of PDEs based on polytopal meshes have recently attracted an increasing attention, mainly due to the necessity of tackling what is nowadays a bottleneck in the overall process of simulating real life pheanomena, namely the task of mesh generation.
-Several methods have been recently introduced which allow for quite general polygonal or polyhedral elements, such as Mimetic Finite Differences \cite{book_mimetic,brezzi_mimetic}, Discontinuous Galerkin-Finite Element Method (DG-FEM) \cite{Rev_DG,Cangiani_hpDGVEM}, Hybridizable and Hybrid High-Order Methods \cite{Cockburn_LDG,Ern_LDG}, Weak Galerkin Method \cite{Weak_FEM}, BEM-based FEM \cite{BEM_FEM} and Polygonal FEM \cite{pol_FEM} to name a few.
+Methods for the solution of PDEs based on polytopal meshes have recently attracted an increasing attention, mainly due to the necessity of tackling what is nowadays a bottleneck in the overall process of simulating real life phenomena, namely the task of mesh generation.
+Several methods have been recently introduced which allow for quite general polygonal or polyhedral elements, such as mimetic finite differences \cite{book_mimetic,brezzi_mimetic}, discontinuous Galerkin-finite element method (DG-FEM) \cite{Rev_DG,Cangiani_hpDGVEM}, hybridizable and hybrid high-order methods \cite{Cockburn_LDG,Ern_LDG}, weak galerkin method \cite{Weak_FEM}, BEM-based FEM \cite{BEM_FEM} and polygonal FEM \cite{pol_FEM} to name a few.

-Here we deal with the Virtual Element Method (VEM) \cite{basicVEM}, a discretization technique which can be considered as an extension of the Finite Element Method to polytopal tessellations.
-In such a method, local approximation spaces containing polynomial functions are defined and assembled in a global conforming approximation space, but the explicit construction and integration of the associated shape functions is avoided, whence the name {\em virtual} \cite{basicVEM}.
-The evaluation of the operators and matrices needed in the implementation of the method are carried out by only relying on an implicit knowledge of the local shape functions, as described in \cite{hitchVEM} (see also \cite{antonietti_p_VEM,beirao_hp,beirao_hp_exponential}, where the $p$ and $hp$ versions of the method are discussed and analyzed).
-Though introduced fairly recently, such a method has already been applied and extended to a wide variety of different model problems; we recall applications to: parabolic problems \cite{beirao_parab}, Cahn-Hilliard, Stokes, Navier-Stokes and Helmoltz equations \cite{Antonietti_VEM_Stokes,Antonietti_VEM_Cahn,beirao_stokes,beirao_Navier_Stokes,perugia_Helmholtz}, linear and nonlinear elasticity problems \cite{beirao_elastic,beirao_linear_elasticity,VEM_3D_elasticity}, general elliptic problems in mixed form \cite{VEM_mixed}, fracture networks \cite{VEM_discrete_fracture}, Laplace-Beltrami equation \cite{VEM_Laplace_Beltrami}.
+Here we deal with the virtual element method (VEM) \cite{basicVEM}, a discretization technique that can be considered as an extension of the FEM to polytopal tessellations.
+In such a method, local approximation spaces containing polynomial functions are defined and assembled in a global conforming approximation space, but the explicit construction and integration of the associated shape functions are avoided, whence the name {\em virtual} \cite{basicVEM}.
+The evaluation of the operators and matrices needed in the implementation of the method is carried out by relying only on an implicit knowledge of the local shape functions, as described in \cite{hitchVEM} (see also \cite{antonietti_p_VEM,beirao_hp,beirao_hp_exponential}, where the $p$ and $hp$ versions of the method are discussed and analyzed).
+Though introduced fairly recently, such a method has already been applied and extended to a wide variety of different model problems; we recall applications to: parabolic problems \cite{beirao_parab}, Cahn-Hilliard, Stokes, Navier-Stokes and Helmholtz equations \cite{Antonietti_VEM_Stokes,Antonietti_VEM_Cahn,beirao_stokes,beirao_Navier_Stokes,perugia_Helmholtz}, linear and nonlinear elasticity problems \cite{beirao_elastic,beirao_linear_elasticity,VEM_3D_elasticity}, general elliptic problems in mixed form \cite{VEM_mixed}, fracture networks \cite{VEM_discrete_fracture}, Laplace-Beltrami equation \cite{VEM_Laplace_Beltrami}.